 James Turner is a former courts and crime reporter for various Manitoba media outlets, including CBC Manitoba.
-He now teaches journalism at Red River College.
+He now teaches journalism and photography at Red River College Polytechnic.

 Latest from James Turner